arcxp-ce-support/Fusion-Training-User-Stories/README.md

     ```

-2. Let's add the required imports
+2. Add the required imports
     - import React, the useEffect and useState methods
     - import get from lodash (optional).
     - import each of the three views